stefoxp/django-start/readme.md

 Take a look in your browser, at /polls/34/.
 It'll run the detail() method and display whatever ID you provide in the URL.
 Try /polls/34/results/ and /polls/34/vote/ too

+### Writing views that actually do something

+Each view is responsible for doing one of two things: returning an HttpResponse object containing the content for the requested page, or raising an exception such as Http404.
+The rest is up to you.

+Here's one stab at a new index() view, which displays the latest 5 poll questions in the system, separated by comma, according to publication date.